 When you place a loved one in a nursing home, you probably do not imagine that they might sustain serious injuries or death as a result of the staff’s actions.
 Unfortunately, nursing homes may be understaffed, or staff members may not be adequately trained to care for elderly or disabled people.
 Nursing home abuse may involve emotional, physical, or sexual abuse.
 All nursing homes are required to follow federal and state regulations and laws.
 If they fail to follow these regulations or laws, this may substantiate a claim of negligence.Defective Products

 If you were injured because a product was defective, you may be able to sue the manufacturer or seller for damages.
 Generally, products can be defective in terms of marketing, manufacturing, or design.
 A product liability lawsuit may be pursued under a theory of negligence or strict liability.
 When strict liability is asserted against a manufacturer, you will not need to show that the manufacturer’s actions fell below a standard of care.
-Instead, a personal injury lawyer in the Atlanta area will need to prove that the product was defective when it left the manufacturer’s control, and the defective condition of the product caused your injuries.Dog Bites
+Instead, a personal injury and accident lawyer in the Atlanta area will need to prove that the product was defective when it left the manufacturer’s control, and the defective condition of the product caused your injuries.Dog Bites

 Dog bites can result in catastrophic and even fatal injuries to adults and children alike.
 Sometimes victims may need reconstructive surgery or other expensive treatments.
 Dog owners may be held liable for the injuries that their dogs cause to others.
 Under Georgia law, someone who owns or keeps a vicious or dangerous animal of any sort may be held liable for injuries caused by the animal if they allowed the animal to run free or carelessly managed the animal.Wrongful Death